I just got back from a Memorial Day weekend trip with some college friends.

 But turn to the left a bit, and you see a really weird house:

-It’s a neat looking structure, but really out of place.
-I wonder what stores that house has to tell?
+It’s a neat looking structure, but out of place.
+I wonder what stories that house has to tell?
 The Dairy Queen assistant manager said that the McDonald’s owner owns it.
 Checking the Freestone County Appraisal District records, that’s not true.
 The local McDonald’s is a corporate store.
 Even stranger, the Freestone County CAD site has no record for this DQ.
 It has the McDonald’s, the adjacent Texas Burger, the adjacent Exxon, and the Jack in the Box, but no Dairy Queen.
 I would like to know more about that house’s history.

 Another guy took lots of shots of this house.